Quantum Phase Estimation (QPE) for Solving Molecular Energies

 [ 1.
 1. 1.
 2. 4.
 10. 26.]

-Now, we use this approach to define our powered Suzuki Trotter function, for the specific Hamiltonian at hand.
+Use this approach to define the powered Suzuki-Trotter function for the specific Hamiltonian at hand:

 from classiq.qmod.symbolic import ceiling as ceiling_qmod, pi